bradxpeters/say-stocks/README.md

 # Say Stocks

 Welcome to Say Stocks!
-The simple stock tracking platform of the future
+The simple stock tracking platform of the future Please note there is an API request limit of 60 calls/minute, please be nice :)

 ## This project is deployed and can be viewed here: